-The Telephone Consumer Protection Act (TCPA) is the primary law regulating text messages in the U.S. (though there are other laws and rules).
+The Telephone Consumer Protection Act (TCPA) is the primary law regulating short message service (SMS) text messages in the U.S. (though there are other laws and rules).
 The purpose is in the name—it’s all about protecting consumers.

 There are a number of TCPA rules and requirements to follow:

-- Express written consent: You need clear permission to send messages.
+- Express written consent: You need clear permission to send text messages.

 - Do not call: There is a national Do Not Call registry and texting people on that list is a no-no. However, nonprofits are generally exempt.

-- Required information: There’s also basic info you need to share—you have to identify your organization, explain the purpose and frequency, and give warnings about potential costs.
+- Required information: There’s also basic info you need to share—you have to identify your organization, explain the purpose and frequency of your text message marketing, and give warnings about potential costs and pricing.

-- Confirmation message: You’re required to send a specific confirmation message first.
+- Confirmation message: You’re required to send a specific confirmation notification first.

 - SHAFT: Certain content is restricted, including texts about sex, hate, alcohol, firearms, and tobacco.

 The biggest thing is you can’t just send unsolicited text messages to anyone.
 You need that express written consent—people have to opt-in to the messages you’re sending.
-That means you can’t just take a list of numbers, import them, and send out text messages.
-You need an opt-in process.
+That means you can’t just take a list of cell phone numbers, import them, and send out text messages.
+You need a real-time opt-in process.

 But don’t fear!
 The Rally platform is set up to ensure compliance.
-Legal compliance is built into our software and we make sure you’re following the rules.
+Legal compliance is built into our messaging platform and we make sure you’re following the rules.
 You still need to understand the rules and make sure not inadvertently skirting them, but we’re here to help.